sklynic/easyeffects-tuf-gaming-a15/Guides.md

 Find "Sound signature" section, and click the second button "Open CSV file".
 Select the `.csv` file we just created.

-Finally, in the right panel choose "EasyEffects".
-Now you have a preset that can be used in EasyEffects (or equalizerAPO, it's the same).
-Enjoy!
+Finally, choose "EasyEffects" in the side panel.
+Now you have a preset that can be used in EasyEffects (or choose equalizerAPO, as both EasyEffects and EqualizerAPO uses APO file format).

+Now import preset into EasyEffects and Enjoy!